-If you are a seaman, working on a vessel, and you have been injured as a result of the actions of the employer, captain or crew, you may be entitled to recovery under The Jones Act.
-If a loved one has been injured or killed while working on a vessel, then recovery may be available.
+If you are a seaman working on a vessel and you have been injured as a result of the actions of your employer, the captain or your fellow crew, you may be entitled to recovery under The Jones Act.
+If your loved one has been injured or killed while working aboard a vessel, then recovery may be available as well.

-The Jones Act is a federal statute, one portion of the Merchant Marine Act of 1920, which allows injured seamen to sue their employers where there has been negligence on the part of the employer, the captain or fellow crew member which has resulted in an injury.
-This is not a workers compensation scenario – injured seamen cannot claim any type of workers compensation.
+The Jones Act is a federal statute, one portion of the Merchant Marine Act of 1920, which allows injured seamen to sue their employers where there has been negligence on the part of their employer, the captain or fellow crew member which has resulted in an injury.

-It can be tricky recovering under the Jones Act, because the worker trying to recover damages must be a “seaman” as defined by legislation and case law.
-Further, the vessel on which the injury took place must be “in navigation.”
-It is often difficult to determine whether your circumstances will actually give rise to a Jones Act claim.
-For instance, a drilling rig fixed to the ocean floor, is not a “vessel in navigation” and other types of remedies may available to the injured worker.
-A drilling rig that is semi-submersible is considered a “vessel in navigation” so a claim for an injury on that type of rig may be a Jones Act claim.
-It can be confusing and frustrating to figure out how best to proceed.
+Without the assistance of an experienced and knowledge maritime attorney, it is often difficult to determine whether the circumstances of an injury will actually give rise to a Jones Act claim.
+For instance, a drilling rig fixed to the ocean floor, is not a “vessel in navigation” under the Jones Act and other types of remedies may available to the injured worker.
+However, a drilling rig that is semi-submersible is considered a “vessel in navigation” and claim under the Jones Act may actually be made.

 Claims under the Jones Act must prove negligence on the part of the sailor’s employer or unseaworthiness on the part of the vessel owner were at least partially to blame for the sailor’s injuries.
 The Jones Act imposes a duty on the employer to provide sailors a safe place to work and to use ordinary care under the circumstances to maintain the vessel in a reasonably safe condition.

 Some examples of unsafe conditions that could result in employer liability are: